-And, of course, I get to experience every second of my son growing up (even those I might prefer to miss, like teething.)
+And, of course, I get to experience every second of my son growing up (even those I might prefer to miss, like teething and tantrums.)

-I’m not big on doing things purely for the applause, I’m really not… but there’s something about being married to a LEO that makes stay-at-home mom life seem particularly hum-drum.
+I’m not big on doing things purely for the applause, I’m really not… but there’s something about being married to a former LEO, now security officer, that makes stay-at-home mom life seem particularly hum-drum.

-When my husband comes home with an exciting story about getting in a foot pursuit with a violent felon, or even how he saved someone’s life, it makes me proud.
+When my husband comes home with an exciting story about chasing someone down and tackling them, it makes me proud.
 But then he asks about my day and I’m not really sure what to say.
 It sounds pretty lame in comparison.

 A typical rundown looks something like this:

 I changed four or five diapers, diffused countless tantrums, comforted A after he fell from trying to climb onto the table, disciplined him for trying to climb up again (then diffused another tantrum.)
 Then A went to bed, and I either did some work or collapsed onto the couch with a soda and the TV remote.
 Or, he refused to go to bed, and I gave him Goldfish and we watched Curious George.